ricklove/TutorialEngine/TutorialEngine/Lessons/Sample.md

 // "## LESSON" can be omited if there is no "## FILE" section

-- Good, now we need to enter the following code:
+- Now we need to enter the following code:

 ## GOAL